OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/README.md

 ```
 And we start from there.

-See the [final Python script](./sample.04.py).
+See the [final Python script](insurance.demo/sample.04.py).
 This can be run for real on your machine, after you've downloaded the data in `insurance-customers-1500.csv`, with `curl`.
 ```
+$ cd insurance.demo
-$ python sample.04.py
+$ ./sample.04.py
 ```

 Also look at the Jupyter Notebooks in this directory.